zachcp/datalevin/planner.md

 the set of their adjacent links.
 This graph structure captures the overall structure of the data.
-We will use this graph to pre-filter entities for those complex queries spanning multiple related entity classes.
+We will use this graph to pre-filter entities for those complex queries spanning multiple related entity classes. algorithms to go through full data set.

-We build the entity classes and links structures described above incrementally during data transactions, instead of having to build them using expensive algorithms to go through full data set.

 ## Optimizations